VulNyx/vulnyx/rules.md

 ---
 ```

-The other missing information will be completed by us.
+The other missing information will be filled in by the VulNyx team.

 <a href="#" class="bttop">⬆️</a>